lucabnt/lbwebsite/content/blog/tuebingen_hiking_guide.md

 Therefore, I created a collection of all the hikes I did and I also selected some of the best ones, which will be immediately presented as Top Hikes.

 Every hike will be presented through the [Strava activity](https://www.strava.com/athletes/4403103), which often also include some pictures, but a link to the [Komoot activity](https://www.komoot.it/user/2218098976141) will also be included, since it allows you to download the GPS file, which can be used to replicate the hike.

+This blog post is part of a Tübingen themed project made of three posts, so you may want to also visit the Tübingen Survival Guide for International Students (coming soon!) and the [Tübingen Photo Collection](https://lucabontempi.com/blog/tuebingen_collection/).

 Enjoy!